 2000: Lung-Shan culture (interior/coastal regions) gives birth to Shang Dynasty.

-Chinese history reveals that “civilization” is wen hua, the “transforming influence of writing.”
-The written has carried more weight than the spoken, thus there are many famous Chinese calligraphers, and few famous orators.
-As late as the 1930’s Beijing garbage pails carried the admonition to respect and spare paper with writing on it (ching hsi tzu chih).
+Throughout Chinese history, civilization has been defined in terms of wen hua, the “transforming influence of writing.”
+Thus, the written has carried more weight than the spoken, giving rise to a great many famous Chinese calligraphers, and relatively few famous orators.
+Even as late as the 1930’s Beijing garbage pails carried the admonition to respect and spare paper with writing on it (ching hsi tzu chih).
 Discarding writing showed disrespect to writing.
-Recording keeping informed much of Chinese life and worldviews.

 1850 – 1100: Shang Dynasty produces writing on bones and shells; oracle bones, tortoise shells, and an organized society with a ruling class.
 Zoomorphic T’ao – T’ieh monster designs appear on bronzes: glazed pottery.